-So what are those 7 senses?
+So what are those 8 senses?

-- In short, the vestibular system is located in the inner ear and has to do with balance (also knowing when your body is moving, swinging, spinning, hanging upside down etc).
+- In short, the vestibular system is located in the inner ear and has to do with balance (also knowing when your body is moving, swinging, spinning, hanging upside down, etc).
 The key with vestibular movements is getting the head into as many different positions or planes as possible since that is what activates the various receptors in the inner ear.

 - An easy description is proprioception is being able to know where your body is in space and where your limbs are in relation to your body.
-Muscle planning, grading muscle movement, being able to move your arms and legs without necessarily looking at them all falls under proprioception.
+Muscle planning, grading muscle movement, being able to move your arms and legs without necessarily looking at them all fall under proprioception.

 When a child is young and still developing, it is important to engage or activate each of the sensory systems so that they can integrate and grow into one cohesive sensory system.